All In (film)

-All In is a 1936 British sports comedy film directed by Marcel Varnel and starring Ralph Lynn, Gina Malo and Garry Marsh.
+All In (also known as Tattenham Corner) is a 1936 British sports comedy film directed by Marcel Varnel and starring Ralph Lynn, Gina Malo and Garry Marsh.
+It was written by Guest and Leslie Arliss, based on the play Tattenham Corner by Philip Merivale and Brandon Fleming, which takes its name from a sharp bend on Epsom Racecourse, where the Derby is run.

 The owner of a racing stables has high hopes of winning The Derby, but fate intervenes.
-It is also known by the alternative title Tattenham Corner, from the play on which it is based.

-The film was made at Islington Studios by Gainsborough Pictures with sets designed by the art director Alex Vetchinsky.
-It was based on a play, Tattenham Corner, by Philip Merivale and Brandon Fleming, which takes its name from a sharp bend on Epsom Racecourse, where the Derby is run.